Dandandan/dbt-athena/README.md

 ## dbt-athena

-Warning: this adapter still has rough edges.
+Warning: this adapter is work in progress, contributions welcome!.

 ### Installation
 This plugin can be installed via pip: